- » Graduate Programs

 - The Teaching Mentor Program (formerly the TA Mentor Program) is a unique opportunity for graduate students and postdoctoral scholars to be observed in their personal teaching environment and to receive valuable feedback from peers on both their instruction methods and teaching philosophies.

 - TA Day: Graduate Student Conference on Teaching

-- This one-day conference introduces graduate students to teaching at The University of Western Ontario and helps them prepare for their roles as teaching assistants.
+- This one-day conference introduces graduate students to teaching at Western University and helps them prepare for their roles as teaching assistants.
 Join TSC staff and award-winning professors to learn about facilitating discussions in tutorials, helping undergraduate students in laboratory settings, dealing with difficult students, and much more!

 - Winter Conference on Teaching

 - Please join us for a day of workshops to continue learning about effective teaching and be re-energized for a second term in the classroom!
 Enter your Great Idea for Teaching in the pre-conference competition.
 Winners will present their ideas at the Conference!
 Attend the day and receive up to three credits towards the Future Prof component of the Certificate in University Teaching and Learning.

 The D.B.
 Weldon Library